 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The accompanying supplemental statement of functional expenses on page 20 is presented for purposes of additional analysis and is not a required part of the financial statements.
-The accompanying schedule of expenditures of federal awards on page 21, as required by Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations is presented for purposes of additional analysis and is also not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The accompanying schedule of expenditures of federal awards on page 21, required by Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, is presented for purposes of additional analysis and is not a required part of the financial statements.
+The information in the statement of functional expenses and in the schedule of expenditures of federal awards is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.

-Report on 2012 Summarized Comparative Information
+Report on 2013 Summarized Comparative Information

-We have previously audited CFC's 2012 financial statements, and we expressed an unmodified opinion on those financial statements in our report dated May 10, 2013.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2012, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited CFC's 2013 financial statements, and we expressed an unmodified opinion on those financial statements in our report dated May 9, 2014.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2013, is consistent, in all material respects, with the audited financial statements from which it has been derived.